Gaming-tech-cyber/EnhancedShaders/README.md

-# Rethinking Voxels
+# EnhancedShaders
 Hello!

-You are looking at rethinking-voxels, a minecraft shaderpack.
-It is an edited version of Complementary Reimagined, and it follows the same visual style, but it also has coloured lights with ray-traced shadows and more VL.
+You are looking at EnhancedShaders, a minecraft shaderpack.
+It is an edited version of Rethinking-Voxels, and it follows the same visual style, but it also has colored lights with ray-traced shadows and more VL.

 ## How to Install